Journals LibraryNHS NIHR - National Institute for Health Research

 Total and complete publication of research findings is part of the NIHR’s commitment to the principles of open access and adding value to all stages of research, ensuring best use of public money to benefit the health and wealth of the nation.

 All journals in the NIHR Journals Library are open access and are free to view and download online (print copies can be purchased from the individual report pages).
-Health Technology Assessment is indexed on MEDLINE, CINAHL, EMBASE, Europe PubMed Central, the Cochrane Library and the Clarivate Analytics Science Citation Index.
-The four new journals within the NIHR Journals Library will over time fulfill the requirements to be indexed in a similar way.

-Led by the Wellcome Trust, the aim of this initiative is to create a stable, permanent and free-to-digital archive of the full text, peer reviewed research publications (and datasets) that arise from research funded through the National Institute for Health Research (NIHR) and other members of the Europe PMC Funders Group.
+Led by the Wellcome Trust, the aim of this initiative is to create a stable, permanent and free-to-digital archive of the full text, peer reviewed research publications (and datasets) that arise from research funded through the National Institute for Health and Care Research (NIHR) and other members of the Europe PMC Funders Group.

 Please see the NIHR Policy on Open Access for its funded research.